 4.11 Changes to the flat rate

 If the flat rate for your trade sector changes, you must use the new rate from the date of the change.
 A new table will be published in advance.
-In these circumstances you don’t have to tell HMRC that you have started to use a different rate.
+In these circumstances you do not have to tell HMRC that you have started to use a different rate.

-4.12 When you use 2 flat rates in one VAT period
+4.12 When you use 2 flat rates in 1 VAT period

 4.13 When a change of rate coincides with changes to your business